Born a Transformer -- Always a Transformer? On the Effect of Pretraining on Architectural Abilities: Additional experimental details and results

-\paragraph{Dataset generation.} We synthesise commit logs by creating a randomized seven‑character hexadecimal hash, an action/topic message drawn from 12 verbs and 10 subsystems.
+\paragraph{Dataset generation.} We synthesize commit logs by creating a randomized seven‑character hexadecimal hash, an action/topic message drawn from 12 verbs and 10 subsystems.
 A \emph{history snippet} lists $\ell$ commits newest,$\to$ oldest.
-We export three depths—$\ell=10,15, 20,25$—and three random seeds, yielding $4\times3\times1,500=18,000$ total examples.
-For each snippet consisting of this generated git commit history (listed newest $\to$ oldest ) we store two reference answers: \begin{itemize}
+We export four depths ($\ell=10,15, 20,25$) and three random seeds, yielding $4\times3\times1,500=18,000$ total examples.
+For each snippet consisting of this generated git commit history (listed newest $\to$ oldest) we store two reference answers: \begin{itemize}

 \item \texttt{revert:} the lines \emph{as shown} (newest,$\to$,oldest), matching the order a developer would pass to \texttt{git revert} (thus somewhat similar to forward copying)

 \item \texttt{cherrypick:} the same lines reversed (oldest,$\to$,newest), the order expected by \texttt{git cherry‑pick}. (thus somewhat similar to backwards copying)